 - For comparison to another profile; see Comparing profiles for more information

 The second type, below the first, is the filter bar.
-This lets you control which data in the selected subset of profiles to display.
+This lets you control which data in the selected subset of profiles to display, and to download profile data.

 Description of controls